heptarch/heptarch.github.io/drafts/SAEPage.md

 [Donoho (2006)](https://bpb-us-e1.wpmucdn.com/sites.gatech.edu/dist/2/436/files/2011/04/donoho06co.pdf?bid=436),
 is that this convex program recovers the true sparse $f$ *exactly* whenever $N \gtrsim k\log(F/k)$.
 No bias, no shrinkage, no tuning of
 $\lambda$.

 In practice, basis pursuit is solved iteratively and approximately using
 *FISTA (Fast Iterative Shrinkage-Thresholding Algorithm)*, which still has a sparsity term regularized by $\lambda$, and approaches basis pursuit exactly as $\lambda \to 0$.
-We found that, in practice,
+As discussed in the previous point, for reasons that are not entrely clear, the optimal $\lambda$ is somewhat finely tuned, and neither pure basis pursuit nor LASSO saturate $C = 1$.